ucsb-cs9/w24/_lab/lab02.md

     * If you are running into an error about pip upgrade, remember that you might need to use the **pip3** to do that: `pip3 install --upgrade pip`

 * Windows Installation Guide (created by previous Learning Assistants): [Python and Pytest Installation Guide for Windows](https://drive.google.com/file/d/1nPCwIA8cBAkiJ-kOKZFjkOskD94jmWYn/view)
+	* **IMPORTANT**: when installing Python, make sure to select the checkbox to `Add Python 3.x to PATH`!
   	* If you have installed Python on your windows machine already without selecting `Add Python 3.x to PATH`, the easiest thing to do is uninstall / reinstall Python and be sure to select this box.

 <a href="#" id="step2"></a>